2025-26 Staff

 Vannia Yalan is a Master of Public Administration candidate at the George Washington University’s Trachtenberg School of Public Policy and Public Administration.
 She serves as a Writer for Policy Perspectives, contributing to both the print journal and online blog.
 Originally from Peru, Vannia brings five years of experience working across Canada, the United States, and Latin America in areas of justice advocacy, sustainability, and international development.
 Her professional background includes collaboration with organizations such as the International Monetary Fund (IMF), the World Bank Group (WBG), the United Nations Development Programme (UNDP), and the United Nations Volunteers (UNV).
 Her research interests center on the intersection of public administration, social equity, and science and technology policy, with a focus on improving governance and citizen trust in institutions.
 Beyond her academic and professional work, she is passionate about storytelling, photography, and cultural diplomacy.

-Jacob Carson is a first-year Master of Public Policy candidate at the Trachtenberg School.
-He graduated with a degree in Finance and a minor in Behavioral Economics from the University of New Haven, where he also competed in collegiate Track and Cross Country.
-Jacob’s past experiences include consulting for a startup tech company, conducting research on tax-credit scholarship policy for a think-tank, and authoring a research paper on a state school-choice program.
-After graduation, Jacob aims to work in public and private fields to promote evidence-backed policies that address economic, educational, and societal inequities.
+Jacob Carson is a Master of Public Policy candidate at the Trachtenberg School.
+He graduated with a degree in Finance and a minor in Behavioral Economics from the University of New Haven, where he was Captain for his Track & Field and Cross-Country teams.
+Jacob’s past experiences include researching policy and political data for Gary Goodweather’s DC Mayoral campaign, consulting for startup tech companies and think-tanks, and publishing a research paper on a state school-choice program in an academic journal.
+After graduation, Jacob aims to use his finance knowledge to promote government and policy efficiency in order to address societal inequities.
 In his free time, Jacob can be found running, playing basketball, reading, and cheering on both UCONN basketball and the New York Jets.

 Adrienne Davis is a first-year Master of Public Policy candidate within the Trachtenberg School, on track to receive a certificate in Regulatory Policy and Practice.
 Originally from Washington, D.C., she recently graduated from Towson University with a degree in Healthcare Management, minoring in Business Administration.
 She currently serves as the Quality, STARS, and Risk Adjustment Project Coordinator for CareFirst BlueCross BlueShield’s national account, with a focus on initiatives aimed at closing care gaps and enhancing effective member outreach.
 She also has experience in small insurance brokerages and customer relationship management (CRM) at The Johns Hopkins Hospital.
 She hopes to transition into government affairs, working on social and educational policies that impact her fellow native Washingtonians.
 Outside of work and school, she enjoys trying new restaurants, traveling, and attending concerts.